 9. Change the attribute to show to Latest Value 1.

-Because you joined the datasets for global poverty and childhood social protections together, there will be many similar geoattribute names.
-Later, you’ll edit the names to make them more clear, but for now, remember that any attributes with a ‘1’ appended are from the childhood social protections layer.
+Because you joined the datasets for global poverty and children in the workforce together, there will be many similar attribute names.
+Later, you’ll edit the names to make them more clear, but for now, remember that any attributes with a ‘1’ appended are from the economic labor layer.

-Already, you can see that some countries reported data for one indicator and not the other.
+Already, you can see that more countries have reported data for poverty rates.
 ArcGIS Online offers an easy way to visualize and compare relationships where data is present.

 10. Click Done.